How Often Do AI Detectors Give False Positives ?

 Reliability of AI Detectors

 AI detectors strive for high accuracy in classifying text.
 For instance, Turnitin has implemented AI writing detection with a false positive rate of less than 1%.
 However, there is still a small risk of errors in identifying AI-generated content, which can lead to issues for users relying on these tools (Turnitin Blog).
-Other AIs, like Originality.ai, provide advanced features that help differentiate between different types of text content, including AI-generated materials and original human writing (Originality.ai).
+Other tools, like Originality.ai, provide advanced features that help differentiate between different types of text content, including AI-generated materials and original human writing (Originality.ai).

 Detector False Positive Rate Notable Features